Theta Chi Remembers D-Day

 Brother Shames is the cousin of Harold Winer (Zeta Pi/Old Dominion 1971) and was initiated as an alumnus in November 2014.
 You can read our interview with Brother Shames in the spring 2015 issue of The Rattle.

 Capt.
 James Ralph “Shug” Jordan (Chi/Auburn 1932) was a combat engineer who had previously served and participated in invasions in North Africa and Sicily.
-His unit’s mission was to help destroy and remove defensive obstacles set up on Utah Beach.
+During D-Day, his unit’s mission was to help destroy and remove defensive obstacles set up on Utah Beach.
 Their explosives would help penetrate the German seawall and aid in the Allied advance, allowing American tanks to push into France.

 Capt.
 Jordan’s unit landed on Utah Beach shortly after the initial waves began the assault.
 Fifteen minutes after hitting the beach and after his unit began destroying obstructions and obstacles, a German 88 mortar artillery shell landed in the middle of their position, killing several and wounding many others, including Captain Jordan.